composerjs/virtual-file/README.md

 #### `file.byteLength: number`

+Alias of `this.content.byteLength`.
+Returns the Buffer size in bytes.

 #### `file.encoding: string `

-file encoding `string`
+file encoding `string` i.e. `utf8`, `utf16`, `buffer`

 #### `file.tags: string[]`

-An array of strings useful for adding additional metadata descriptions to an instance of `VirtualFile`.
+An array of strings useful for adding additional context about the file the instance of `VirtualFile` is representing.

+At the moment tags are just an array of strings to provide additional context for the file.

 #### `file.path: string`

-complete path
+complete file path

 #### `file.name: string`